sator-imaging/ghx/README.md

 - `--step-summary <path>`: Instead of removing redirections, set custom output path for.
 - `$*` and `$@` conversion: `%*` exists in cmd but it is not complete equivalent. (`"$@"` is equivalent to `%*`; quote required)
 - `runs-on`: Due to bash to cmd conversion is only supported, it doesn't accept rather than `ubuntu-latest`.
+- Native AOT Support: Some report found that `VYaml` can be compiled with Native AOT enabled.